REF-RAS/task_trees/docs/source/INSTALL.md

 - Moveit for ROS Noetic
 - Pytree 2.2.3
 - The [arm_commander](https://github.com/REF-RAS/arm_commander) package
-- Jupyros (for execcuting ROS commands from Jupyter notebooks) (for the demo programs)
 - UR10 Configuration and/or Panda Configuration (for the demo programs)

 ## Installation (Docker)